A Software IncubatorFor Massive Public GoodIn the Age of Transformative AI

 It is absolutely the case that Anthropic or METR are great places to work.
 But maybe:

-— You’re well suited towards starting projects: you enjoy independence, have high risk tolerance, and moving fast.
+— You’re well suited towards starting projects: you enjoy independence, ship fast, update quickly and are willing to fail.

-— You have an idea that you can’t stop thinking about, a pain point you have to solve, something nobody else is doing that you think will have a big impact.
+— You have an idea that you can’t stop thinking about, something you think will be great for the world, something that nobody else is doing (or worse: somebody is doing, but badly).

 Q3